aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 5. Adjusted R Square

-   Similar to R2 but adds precision and reliabilty by considering additional independent variables that tend to skew the results of R-squared measurements
+   Similar to R2 but adds precision and reliabilty by considering additional independent variables that tend to skew the results of R-squared measurements.

-# 3. Satisficing metrics
+## 3. Satisficing metrics

 Satisficing is a decision making strategy that aims for a satisfactory or adequate results rather than the optimal solution.
 Sometimes, it is hard to get a single number evaluation metric due to the non-ML metrics.